ricardouseche/ricardouseche.dev/docs/_posts/2021-08-12-google-iot-core.markdown

 }, null);
 {% endhighlight %}

-*8Lines 1 to 4**: load up necessary libraries to be able to utilize a few APIs.
+**Lines 1 to 4**: load up necessary libraries to be able to utilize a few APIs.
 You can read more about them [here](https://mongoose-os.com/docs/mongoose-os/quickstart/setup.md).

 **Line 6**: defines a topic for sending messsages by using the MQTT protocol.
 MQTT Is a lightweight messaging protocol that is intended to be used by devices like microcontrollers.
 It is usually preferred for IoT devices which are normally resource constrained, or have very low-bandwidth.